pantheon-systems/documentation/source/docs/articles/sites/code/developing-directly-with-sftp-mode.md

 ## SFTP Connection Information

-To get your SFTP login credentials you can click on the **Connection Info** button.
+To get your SFTP login credentials you can click **Connection Info**.
 This will show your connection credentials as well as a link that may allow you to connect directly with your preferred client.

 ![SFTP Connection Data](https://www.getpantheon.com/sites/default/files/docs/desk_images/278856)